Join the Georgia Department of Natural Resources for the return of CoastFest on Saturday, Oct. 1, 2022, at Mary Ross Waterfront Park in Brunswick!

 The art contest is a time-honored tradition of CoastFest.
 Students from K-12 all across Southeast Georgia enter every year to see the winning art displayed during the event, with the winning artist's work becoming the T-shirt design for the following year's CoastFest.

 Artwork is displayed at the Marshes of Glynn Brunswick Library, 208 Gloucester St., in downtown Brunswick across from Mary Ross Waterfront Park.
-The exhibit will open to the public Thursday, Sept.
-22, 2022, and close after CoastFest ends on Saturday, Oct.
-1, 2022.
+The exhibit will open to the public Sept.
+20, 2022, and closes Oct.
+3, 2022.

 The public can visit the exhibit before CoastFest by visiting the library during its normal business hours.
 Its hours are (subject to change):